Deangelo Martin

 Deangelo Kenneth Martin (born May 30, 1985) is an American serial killer who murdered four women and raped two others in Detroit between February 2018 and June 2019.
 Martin was arrested on June 7, 2019, and sentenced to 45–70 years in prison on October 6, 2022.

 Biography

 Deangelo Martin was born on May 30, 1985, in Detroit, Michigan.
 During his childhood, he lived in a rough area and became involved with criminal activity.
-His mother, Chantrienne Barker, was sentenced to life in prison for kidnapping and murder in 1998.
+His mother, Chantrienes Barker, was sentenced to life in prison for the kidnapping and murder of Antoine Caruthers in 1998.
 After his mother's arrest, Martin was raised by his father.

 Martin attended Kettering High School, graduating in 2003.
-According to unconfirmed reports, after graduating from high school, he studied at Wayne University, but never graduated.
+According to unconfirmed reports, after graduating from high school, he studied at Wayne State University, but never graduated.
 After the death of his father, Martin lived with his paternal grandparents.
 He had problems finding employment, and experienced financial difficulties as a result.